 - (a) Jump.
 Should a run-off not be possible due to weather, force majeure, or injury through no fault or action of the skier, then the longest jump attained by a tied skier from any round of the competition shall be declared the event champion and the other tied skier shall be declared the silver medalist.
 Should the skiers still be tied, then the second longest jump attained by a tied skier from any round of the competition shall be declared the event champion and the other tied skier shall be declared the silver medalist. - (b) Slalom or Tricks.
 Should a run-off not be possible due to weather, force majeure, or injury through no fault or action of the skier, then the highest score attained by a tied skier from any round of the competition shall be declared the event champion and the other tied skier shall be declared the silver medalist.
-Should the skiers still be tied, then the second highest score attained by a tied skier from any round of the competition shall be declared the event champion and the other tied skier shall be declared the silver medalist. - (B) Silver or Bronze Metal Tie.
-In the event of a tie for the silver or bronze medals, all tied skiers shall be awarded a medal.
+Should the skiers still be tied, then the second highest score attained by a tied skier from any round of the competition shall be declared the event champion and the other tied skier shall be declared the silver medalist. - (B) Silver Medal Tie.
+In the event of a tie for the silver medal, all tied skiers shall be awarded a medal and there shall be no bronze medal award. - (C) Bronze Medal Tie.
+In the event of a tie for the bronze medal, all tied skiers shall be awarded a medal.